The Ferber method: What is it, and how does it affect babies?

 The Ferber method compared: How does it measure up against the alternatives?

-As noted above, the Ferber method is not the only option for parents interested in sleep training.
+The Ferber method is not the only option for parents interested in sleep training.
 Two alternatives include

-• "Positive Routines with Faded Bedtime," and
+- "Positive Routines with Faded Bedtime," and

-• "Extinction with Parental Presence" (in which parents remain in the same room with children until they fall asleep)
+- "Extinction with Parental Presence," (in which parents remain in the same room with children until they fall asleep)

-(For a step-by-step account of these methods, see my article on “gentle” sleep training.)
+(For a step-by-step account of these methods, see my article on gentle sleep training.)

 How does the Ferber method stack up against these two alternatives?